-92. Once the appeal stage has been completed, the student is entitled to ask the OIA, the independent ombudsman service, to review their complaint about the outcome of the provider's disciplinary process.
-The complaint should be submitted to the OIA within 12 months of the date of the Completion of Procedures letter.
+171. Once the appeal stage has been completed, the student is entitled to ask the OIA, the independent ombuds service, to review their complaint about the outcome of the provider's disciplinary process.
+The complaint needs to be submitted to the OIA within 12 months of the date of the Completion of Procedures Letter.